 In the introduction to this article, we mentioned that there are a bunch of selection criteria which should really factor into your decision towards choosing a project management tool.
-One of the stronger criteria for your choice of tool should be whether it caters for your specific industry, niche or scenario.
+One of the stronger criteria for your choice of tool should be whether it caters to your specific industry, niche, or scenario.

 The ones who do are of course going to be a much stronger fit for your needs.

-With that said, here are a number niche-specific project management software services.
+With that said, here are a number of niche-specific project management software services.

 When your working in government, most of your software, especially when confidential or sensitive data is involved, the software services you’ll use needs to be certified to meet certain compliance criteria.